rossng/docs/source/includes/common/common-configure-keycloak-identity-management.rst

    Replace the ``TOKEN`` with the ``access_token`` value returned by Keycloak.

-   The API should return an XML document on success containing the following keys:
+   The API returns an XML document on success containing the following keys:

    - ``Credentials.AccessKeyId`` - the Access Key for the Keycloak User
    - ``Credentials.SecretAccessKey`` - the Secret Key for the Keycloak User